Skip to main content

 Day three.
 Another SaaS subscription, another Single Serving Application.

 I've now replaced Harvest (time tracking) and Trello (project management) with AI-generated clones.
-Today's target: Confluence -- Atlassian's knowledge management and wiki platform.
+Today's target: Confluence, Atlassian's knowledge management and wiki platform.

 The Setup